 If you get enough sellers concessions towards a buyers closing costs, you do not have to come up with any closing costs at the closing table.

-- In the event this is the case and you do not have the extra funds to come up with closing costs for your purchase, talk to your mortgage lender and see if you qualify for a lenders credit towards closing costs.
+- In the event this is the case and home buyers do not have the extra funds to come up with closing costs for home purchase, talk to the mortgage lender and see if the borrowers can qualify for a lenders credit towards closing costs.

 - Most mortgage lenders can give borrowers a lenders credit towards closing costs for a slightly higher mortgage interest rate.